MrCPJT/Antibiotic-resistance/README.md

 ### Data fitting
 - Given novel mono and co-culture data for two bacterial species; attempted to fit the data to existing models (gLV and pairwise) using a collection of different methods, including:
   - Ordinary least-squares regression (MATLAB)
+    - Make sensible assumptions and approximations to paramater values -> Iterrate through pairs of estimate parameters to find minimum distance -> Update search
+    - Requires a lot of manual exploration (updating of parameters, exploring parameter space for minimum, etc)
   - Bayesian Inferencing (R, Stan)
+    - Inferencing conducted using R and RStan package.
+    - MCMC sampling/estimates are enabled through RStan (usually requiring C++, powerful)
+    - Sampling requires a master 'R script' and a respective 'Stan file' to call (details can be found in the repository)